-In July 2010 he was invited by Valery Gergiev to join the Mariinsky Theatre during the Stars of the White Nights festival, where he conducted a new production of Verdi’s Attila with Soprano Maria Guleghina and the young Bass Ildar Abdrazakov in the title roles.
+In July 2010 he was invited by Valery Gergiev to join the Mariinsky Theatre during the Stars of the White Nights festival, where he conducted a new production of Verdi’s Attila.
 He has been a regular guest conductor at the Mariinsky Theatre ever since, conducting Aida, Don Carlo, I Pagliacci, as well as La Sonnambula and Mendelssohn’s oratorio Elijah with the Mariinsky Theatre Chorus and Symphony Orchestra.

-In January 2011 Luciano Di Martino celebrated a big personal success at St. Petersburg’s Mariinsky Theatre conducting the new Laurent Pelly’s production of L‘Elisir d’amore with star-soprano Anna Netrebko and Erwin Schrott, a co-production of the Royal Opera House Covent Garden and the Opéra Bastille in Paris, staged by the German Director Christian Raeth, Guest Stage Director oft the Mariinsky Theatre Production.
+In January 2011 Luciano Di Martino conducted the new Laurent Pelly’s production of L‘Elisir d’amore at the Mariinsky Theatre, a co-production of the Royal Opera House Covent Garden and the Opéra Bastille in Paris, staged by the German Director Christian Raeth, Guest Stage Director oft the Mariinsky Theatre Production.

 In 2008 Di Martino had a successful debut at the Hamburg State Opera with La Traviata and has been a regular guest conductor there, ever since.